Zero-added-loss entanglement multiplexing using time-bin spectral shearing: Discussion

 Our spectral-shearing optimization analysis is conservative in the amount of multiplexing possible, especially in the distinguishability of the frequency bins and the spectral-shearing drive frequency $D$ constraint based on the pulse width.
 This is to ensure high fidelity discrimination of the frequency bins and uniform spectral shearing applied to each time bin pulse.
 These constraints are based on the TBP which we have included but a more sophisticated approach to incorporating the TBP into Eq.~\eqref{eq:DelFb} could enable further multiplexing.
 Additionally, the upper bound of the spectral shearing drive frequency $D$ could be tightened at the expense of reduced uniformity of the spectral shearing slope across the pulse.
 Currently, the upper bound is set to enforce the phase ramp to be at least eight Gaussian standard deviations wide which provides plenty of time for the slope to be more uniform around the center of the ramp where the pulse is located and ensures the tails also see that uniform slope.
 To maximize our measured experimental frequency shift, we set $D_S=2/~\Delta t_b>3/2~\Delta t_b$ and did not experience issues in our testing.
 Moreover, new analysis shows that relaxing the spectral heralding constraints can even further increase the entanglement rate and allow for reduced bin requirements~\cite{shapiroZALM2025}.
-In addition, Ref.~\cite{shapiroZALM2025} is an example of how the spectral mode can be tailored to match a desired state.
-This can enable matching the spectral mode, e.g., to a quantum memory, and then spectral shearing can be used to simply and efficiently enable frequency multiplexing.

-Instead of spectral shearing, the frequency multiplexing could also be implemented via non-linear optical conversion~\cite{PhysRevAppliedZALM2023}.
-In this case, there is freedom in the choice of pump wavelength to enable the frequency shift over more frequency bins than can be enabled by spectral shearing.
-Laser frequency tuning speed and complexity of possible multiplexing of different lasers or comb lines are important considerations of a such an approach.
-Non-linear conversion and spectral shearing each have their benefits.
-To maximize the multiplexing, a hybrid approach will likely be beneficial where non-linear optical conversion enables large shifts and spectral shearing enables shifting frequency bins in between the larger shift spacing.